coniferousdyer/Stats-Portal/README.md

 2. In the `client` directory, ensure that `BASE_URL` in the `.env` file is set to the correct value, be it the URL of the deployed backend or `http://localhost:5000`.
 In addition, set the values of `SENTRY_DSN`, `NEXT_PUBLIC_SENTRY_DSN`, `SENTRY_AUTH_TOKEN`, `SENTRY_ORG` and `SENTRY_PROJECT` to ensure a successful build of the Next.js frontend, as well as proper error tracking during production.

-3. While the Flask backend is hosted, either locally or remotely, run the following command.
+3. While the Flask backend is hosted, either locally or remotely, run the following command in the `client` directory.

 ```bash
 npm run build